circleci/circleci-docs/jekyll/_cci2/local-cli.md

 ### Ubuntu 16.04+, Fedora 27+, and other Distros Supporting Snap Packages

-With `snapd` installed (pre-installed on Ubuntu), the Local CLI can be installed on various Linux distros.
-This gives you the CircleCI Local CLI, Docker, and the security & auto-update features that come with [Snap packages](https://www.ubuntu.com/desktop/snappy).
+With `snapd` installed (pre-installed on Ubuntu), you can install the Local CLI on various Linux distributions.
+The following commands give you the CircleCI Local CLI, Docker, and the security & auto-update features that come along with [Snap packages](https://www.ubuntu.com/desktop/snappy).

 ```
 sudo snap install docker circleci